beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ### `src/scheduled/backup/index.js`

-This is our scheduled function and it's the main star of the app.
-We use this function to backup the view counts collected in our database.
+This is our scheduled function, and it's the main star of the app.
+We use this function to back up the view counts collected in our database.
 Now we can save a copy wherever we'd like.
 S3 etc. We can find out the rate of which our function does a backup inside of our `app.arc` file.

 ```javascript
 // src/scheduled/backup/index.js